charlottexlin/gacha-cats/README.md

   playerLevel: 1, // (total # of battles won) / 10
   battleCounter: 0, // number of battles this player has won since they last leveled up, used for setting player level
   cats: [ ], // array of references to Cats documents; represents the Cats a player has
-  currentOpponent: { } // a FighterProfile object that represents the current opponent this player is facing }
+  currentOpponentProfile: { }, // a FighterProfile object that represents the current opponent this player is facing
+  currentOpponent: { }, // an object that holds the current opponent's FighterProfile and its current HP, to be used in battle
+  chosenCat: { }, // a reference to a Cat document that represents the cat the player is currently using in battle
+  battleRounds: 0, // what round of battle the player is currently on
+  rolledCat: { } // a FighterProfile object that represents the cat a player just rolled on the gacha }
 ```